-Fears for tiers: UK cities chafe at 3-level lockdown plan
+UK cities chafe at new restrictions in 3-level lockdown plan

 Local authorities in hard-hit cities including Liverpool and Manchester are seeking financial support for businesses that are ordered to close, and details of an exit strategy from local lockdowns.

-After falling in the summer, coronavirus cases are on the rise in the U.K. as winter approaches.
+After falling in the summer, coronavirus cases are on the rise in the U.K. as winter approaches, with northwest and northeast England seeing the steepest increases.

 Under the new measures, areas of England will be placed in “tiers,” classing them as at medium, high or very high risk, and placed under restrictions of varying severity.

 Liverpool mayor Steve Rotheram said his city was to be placed in the highest category.